diku-dk/futhark/docs/language-reference.rst

 An expression can be prefixed with an attribute, written as ``#[attr]``.
 This may affect how it is treated by the compiler or other tools.
-In no case will attributes affect or change the *semantics* of a program, but it may affect how well it compiles (or in some cases, whether it compiles at all).
+In no case will attributes affect or change the *semantics* of a program, but it may affect how well it compiles and runs (or in some cases, whether it compiles or runs at all).
 Unknown attributes are silently ignored.
 Most have no effect in the interpreter.

 Many attributes affect second-order array combinators (*SOACS*).
 These must be applied to a fully saturated function application or